-The Company's property is located in an area that can experience severe winter weather conditions which could adversely affect mining and exploration programs.
+The Company's property is located in an area that can experience severe winter weather conditions which could adversely affect mining operations.
 In addition, the Company is subject to changes in environmental laws and regulations that may result in unexpected costs.